is a 2008 novel of The Culture

 - Schizo Tech: The Sarl have barely developed guns and their society is very much medieval, but they live on the eighth level of a Shellworld developed as part of a galaxy-spanning forcefield and are frequently contacted and assisted by the Oct, a civilisation with space travel and advanced technology.

 - Sealed Evil in a Can: The centrepiece of the Nameless City beneath the Hyeng-Zhar Falls turns out to be an Iln device developed to destroy Shellworlds.
+Although depending on what the Shellworld's original purpose was (either a galactic shield or a prison cage), it could potentially be a very misguided Well-Intentioned Extremist.

-- Strange Syntax Speaker: The Oct apparently think "laterally".
+- Strange-Syntax Speaker: The Oct apparently think "laterally".
 Unfortunately, they're incapable of anything but lateral expression, rendering them incomprehensible to other species who aren't concentrating hard (preferably after writing it down first).

 - Technology Levels: The Sarl are right at the bottom in this book, with many levels of civilisations above them in technology and power.
 The Oct and Aultridia control transit between Sursamen's levels, but they're insignificant on a larger scale.
 The Neriscene control the Surface and therefore the whole planet, and have a significant empire, but the Morthanveld are truly in control of the whole region of space and have technology rivalling the Culture.
 Holse is disheartened by the seeming insignificance of his people in the galaxy, but he soon realises that only the rules on his own level matter to him.